gelanchez/elegoo-electronics-kit/README.md

 List of examples provided:
 - *Serial*.
 Simple serial communication.
 - *Blink*.
-Turns on and off a LED.
+Turn on and off a LED.
 - *RGB_LED*.
 Different colors in a RGB LED.
 - *Digital_inputs*.
 Push buttons changing the state of a LED.
 - *Active_buzzer*.
-Generates a sound with an active buzzer.
+Generate a sound with an active buzzer.
 - *Pasive_buzzer*.
-Generates different sounds using a pasive buzzer.
+Generate different sounds using a pasive buzzer.
 - *Serial_to_parallel*.
-Drives 8 LEDs using a 74HC595 serial to parallel converter.
+Drive 8 LEDs using a 74HC595 serial to parallel converter.
 - *Serial_monitor*.
+Control 8 LEDs from the serial monitor through a 74HC595 serial to parallel converter.
 - *Photocell*.

 ## Usage